 Martial arts that teach fighting at close range, such as Muay Thai, are often used in movies because they are effective.
 When you fight at close range, it doesn’t matter how tall you are, which makes it fair for both fighters.
 In street fights, Muay Thai can be useful because it teaches you how to grab and throw your opponent, which is called a clinch.
 The clinch is important in Muay Thai because it helps you control your opponent and hit them with your knees.
 Again, at close range, be cautious of knives or ground strikes.
 There are no rules in street matches.
 Is Muay Thai effective in a street fight?
 Close range will have advantages and disadvantages

 In Muay Thai, as a sport, grabbing or holding your opponent for reasons other than hitting them with a knee strike is considered a foul.
 However, if your opponent attacks you, you need to maintain control of the situation to prepare for the next move.
 You can deflect the attack and hit back, then grab the attacking arm or leg to throw them.
 In Muay Thai, fighters learn how to grab their opponent’s body parts to attack or defend themselves, which is very useful in real-life fights.
+So, is Muay Thai effective in a street fight?

 In the Muay Thai gym, you learn how to make your opponent fall to the ground by using trips and sweeps.
 These moves help you control the pace of the fight by interrupting your opponent’s moves.
 If you can time these, you can either take control of the fight or defend against your opponent’s attacks.
 Sweeping your opponent off their feet is also a useful technique in self-defense because it helps you create distance between you and your opponent.
 Is Muay Thai effective in a street fight?
 Well, distance may be needed and Muay Thai varies a lot during a match.

 With Muay Thai, you stand with your feet apart, which makes you stable and able to move easily.
 This helps you defend and attack well.
 You don’t stand flat-footed, which means you can move quickly and smoothly.
-You also tuck your elbows in to protect your body and make your punches stronger.
+You also tuck your elbows in to protect your body and make your punches harder.
 Your hands should be up by your face, with your palms facing out.
 This helps protect your face and makes it harder for your opponent to hit you.
 In Muay Thai, you stand with your stronger hand and foot in the back, so you can turn your body and hit with more power.

 People often ask whether Muay Thai is a practical martial art for self-defense in a street fight.
 While it can be effective, there are several risks associated with this.
 One disadvantage is that Muay Thai techniques require you to fight at close range using your elbows and knees, which can be dangerous in a street fight, as previously mentioned.
 It’s often better to keep some distance between you and your opponent in this situation for better protection and a quick getaway if needed.